MacBook internal microphone is not working

 - See what background apps are running (if any of them are audio-related then they could be the ones preventing the mic from working)

-- Delete any background apps that could be causing this issue
+- Delete any background apps that could be causing this issue – check the box next to an app or process and click Perform.

 - Now test the mic again and make sure it’s working.

 Apple has always invested a lot in audio systems and hardware.
 MacBook microphones are pretty robust and reliable.
-But every so often, something can stop them from working, Hopefully this article has helped you fix your Mac mic.
+But every so often, something can stop them from working, Hopefully, this article has helped you fix your Mac mic.

 In this article, we looked at some top tips on how to fix microphone issues on your Mac.
 Many users recommend using CleanMyMac X to fix those issues, especially when they are caused by system junk.
 Stay tuned for more Mac tips!